-- LLLT is more effective than placebo laser on reducing the pain intensity and improving emotional state of individual with MPS.

-- LLLT is more effective than placebo laser on reducing disability and increasing neck ROM of individual with MPS.

-- LLLT reduces trigger point sensitivity and increases pressure pain threshold in individuals with MPS.
+- LLLT is more effective than placebo laser at reducing the pain intensity and improving the emotional state of individual with MPS. - LLLT is more effective than placebo laser at reducing disability and increasing neck ROM in individual with MPS. - LLLT reduces the trigger point sensitivity and increases the pressure pain threshold in individuals with MPS.